tochilinak/tsa/README.md

 ### Quick start

-To start using TSA, follow the [guide](docs/use-cases.md).
+To install TSA, follow the [guide](docs/getting-started.md).

-To know more about the core design, read the [corresponding documents](design).
+To know more about TSA use cases, read the [following document](docs/modes/use-cases.md).

+The easiest way to use TSA is to generate tests.
+For examples, [see the following](docs/modes/test-gen-mode.md).

 ### Language Support
 TSA works on TVM bitcode level, so it is possible to analyze smart contracts written in any language, just need to compile it to BoC format.